Promoting Women's Rights

 The UAE is working in partnership with other countries and through the United Nations to promote the rights of women and girls everywhere.

-The UAE was elected to serve on the Executive Board of UN Women, the United Nations entity dedicated to gender equality and the empowerment of women, for two terms, from 2013-2015 and 2016-2018.
+The UAE was elected to serve on the Executive Board of UN Women, the United Nations entity dedicated to gender equality and women's empowerment, for two terms, from 2013-2015 and 2016-2018.

-The UAE has supported UN Women since its establishment in 2010 and has provided approximately USD 26 million to its core budget to support efforts to promote gender equality and women's empowerment, including through the UN Women liaison office in Abu Dhabi.
+The UAE has supported UN Women since its establishment in 2010.
+It has provided approximately USD 26 million to its core budget to support promoting gender equality and women's empowerment, including through the UN Women liaison office in Abu Dhabi.
 The office strengthens partnerships with the UN on women's participation and women's empowerment.

 Education is key to the economic empowerment of women.
 According to the World Economic Forum's 2014 Global Gender Gap Report, the UAE essentially reached equality between men and women in educational attainment.
-77 percent of Emirati women enroll in higher education after secondary school and make up 70 percent of all university graduates in the UAE.
+Over 77% of Emirati women enrol in higher education after secondary school and make up 70% of all university graduates in the UAE.

-The UAE promoted the equal enjoyment of the right to education by every girl during its membership of the UN Human Rights Council.
-In June 2017, the UN Human Rights Council unanimously passed a draft resolution put forth by the UAE during the 35th session of the Council in Geneva on the right of girls to receive an education.
+The UAE promoted the equal right to education for every girl during its membership of the UN Human Rights Council.
+In June 2017, the UN Human Rights Council unanimously passed a draft resolution put forth by the UAE during the 35th session of the Council in Geneva on girls’ right to receive education.
 The resolution called upon states to eliminate obstacles to girls' education, including discriminatory policies, poverty, tradition, religious considerations, or financial hardship.
-It also called for additional action to ensure the safety of girls outside the school perimeter against sexual violence and threats posed by terrorist groups.
+It also called for additional action to ensure girls' safety outside the school boundary against sexual violence and threats posed by terrorist groups.

-The UAE also initiated a joint statement by 75 countries at the Human Rights Council in June 2014, which condemned attacks on girls because they attend or wish to attend school.
-The UAE led in the unanimous adoption by the Council in September 2014 of a resolution to convene a panel discussion at the Council's session in June 2015 to share lessons learned and best practices on realizing the equal enjoyment of the right to education by every girl.
+The UAE also initiated a joint statement by 75 countries at the Human Rights Council in June 2014, which condemned attacks on girls who attend or wish to attend school.
+In addition, the UAE led in the unanimous adoption by the Council in September 2014 of a resolution to convene a panel discussion at the Council's session in June 2015 to share lessons learned and best practices on realising the equal right to education by every girl.